benjamincrozat/legacy-blog/README.md

 This is a small project that I work on alone.
 That being said, you will be able to learn more about:
 - Simplicity.
 Most developers underestimate the benefits of simple code.
+- Integrating AI to speed up your writing.
 - Creating admin pages based on Laravel Nova.
 - Testing.
 A crucial part of ensuring everything stays stable.
 - How to use various frontend technologies such as Alpine.js and Tailwind CSS.